google/syzkaller/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md

 ## syzkaller

-Create a manager config like the following, replacing the environment variables `$GOPATH`, `$KERNEL` and `$IMAGE` with their actual values.
+Build syzkaller as described [here](/docs/contributing.md).
+Then create a manager config like the following, replacing the environment variables `$GOPATH`, `$KERNEL` and `$IMAGE` with their actual values.
 ```
 {